Teton County Access to Justice Center

 In response to this growing problem, the Community Foundation of Jackson Hole awarded a grant to the Justice Center, enabling the nonprofit to offer mediation services to a broader spectrum of the community.

 “It’s shocking how many people appear in front of Teton County judges without a lawyer,” said Barbara Prescott, the executive director of the Justice Center.
 “We have always offered mediation, but our grant from the state doesn’t allow us to help with mediation when the parties are already in litigation.
 They also had to qualify financially at 200 percent of the federal poverty level or below.
-With this grant, we can pretty much write our own rules and
+With this grant, we can pretty much write our own rules and set our own financial limits.”

 Though Lauren Browne, a local attorney and board member at the Justice Center, originally pursued the grant to help with custody cases, “we are going to open it up to other disputes,” she said.
 “Landlord-tenant disputes are particularly ripe for mediation.
-With an experienced attorney giving them all of their options, people can usually come to an agreement outside of court.”
+With an experienced attorney giving them all of their options, people can usually come to an agreement outside of court. ”

 The new grant will also allow the Justice Center to offer its services pre-, mid- or post-litigation for families living at or above 300 percent of the federal poverty level.